dwindsor/bpf-self-sabotage/README.md

 > cat /etc/passwd | nc 127.0.0.1 8080
 ```

-In the `tetraà window, we only process `exit` events!
+In the `tetra` window, we only process `exit` events!
 No execution events are present.

 ```
 > sudo tetra getevents --output compact